atet/programming/README.md

 ### **Python Syntax**

-> The exact same thing as above was performed, but Python has different syntax
+> The exact same thing as above was performed, but Python doesn't use `<-` as an assignment operator
 >
 > ```
 > >>> greeting = "Hello World!"